scottstraughan/openssf-scorecard-dashboard/README.md

 - Ability to filter repositories by keywords
 - Ability to sort repositories by scores, names etc
 - Responsive design that will play nice on mobile
+- Ability to view scorecards, issues and how to resolve them
-- Created in 7 days from scratch
+- Written in a few days from scratch

 ## Tech Stack